 Some mistakenly believe that avoiding conflict keeps a marriage together.
 This strategy of managing emotions doesn’t work in the long run.
 Repressed feelings often lead to anger that gets activated to protect raw, vulnerable emotions beneath the anger.
 People eventually blow up or withdraw – two behaviors that don’t promote closeness.

 Let’s take an example.
 Alice reminds George to take out the garbage.
 George, the sole breadwinner, willingly works 50 hours a week.
-But lately, he has felt unappreciated and taken for granted by Alice.
+But lately, he has felt lonely, unappreciated, and taken for granted by Alice.
 He immediately gets furious with Alice and says he’s had it with their relationship.

-For her part, Alice, a reluctant stay-at-home mom, bottles up her feelings of resentment and loneliness.
+For her part, Alice, a reluctant stay-at-home mom, bottles up her feelings of resentment, loneliness, and jealousy.
 She reacts angrily, and before they know it, George and Alice are dueling it out.
-Had they dealt with their disappointment and dissatisfaction as the feelings arose, they might have avoided the pressure-cooker effect and the resulting escalation into a hostile battle.
+Had they dealt with their feelings of disappointment, loneliness, fear, and dissatisfaction as the feelings arose, they might have avoided moving into anger and its pressure-cooker effect and the resulting escalation into a hostile battle.

 Step 2.
 Understand how people can both love and mistreat each other.

 Anger from unexpressed emotions and unresolved conflict fuels bad behavior in marriage.

 Some people learned from their parents that fighting is the way to solve problems.
 Instead of a discussion, they make demands, coerce, or threaten their spouse to get what they want because they feel uncomfortable or don’t know how to communicate their needs and emotions.
 Sometimes helplessness and rage simultaneously emerge when people fear they cannot get what they want.